 Blood brain barrier modelling

-The project aims to study the role of the blood-brain barrier in Parkinson´s disease.
-First, we study the contribution of LRRK2 G2019S mutation on iPSC-derived endothelial cells and astrocytes.
-Secondly, we aim to develop a 3D model of the BBB by using endothelial cells, pericytes, and astrocytes in microfluidic organ-on-chip platform.
-The organ-on-chip model provides a more realistic environment and allow 3D configuration of the native tissue architecture and cell-cell interactions.
+This project aims to study the vascular dysfunction in Parkinson´s disease.
+First, we study the contribution of LRRK2 G2019S mutation on hiPSC-derived ECs and astrocytes.
+Secondly, we aim to develop a 3D model of the blood-brain barrier by using endothelial cells and astrocytes in microfluidic organ-on-chip platform.
+The organ-on-chip model provides a more realistic environment and allows 3D configuration of the native tissue architecture and cell-cell interactions.

 Publications